rico345100/proc-repeat/readme.md

 }
 ```

 And then create JavaScript for execute this.
-For use JSON, you can use repeat.load.
+For use JSON, you can use repeat.load():

 ```javascript
 const repeat = require('proc-repeat');